 Regardless of which branch you served under or whether you were in combat during active duty, it’s common for all service members to perform manual labor.
 Shoveling, throwing, painting, cleaning: these common activities can all lead to tendonitis, which is to say nothing of the daily physical conditioning required for service members.
 You can file for veterans’ disability so long as the in-service occurrence or incident happened during your official time with the military.
 (The incident does not need to have happened when you were officially on base and on duty.)

 For example, let’s say that you were tasked with removing heavy items from pallets every day.
 While you always lifted with your back, eventually you began to feel a twinge in your shoulder, a twinge which only worsened every day thereafter.
-This could eventually lead to a serious case of tendonitis down the line.
+This could eventually lead to a serious case of tendonitis down the line, even worsening other medical issues such as dorsiflexion, plantar flexion or ankylosis..
 You can also file for tendonitis if you learned an extracurricular hobby during your time with the military.
 So if you took up gardening and developed tendonitis from the repetitive digging, this is still a valid VA claim.

 Secondary Service Connection for Tendonitis